core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # The COSE Object # {#sec-cose-object}

-When creating a protected CoAP message, an endpoint in the group computes the COSE object using the untagged COSE_Encrypt0 structure {{RFC8152}} as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.
+Building on Section 5 of {{I-D.ietf-core-object-security}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
+OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
+For Group OSCORE, the following modifications apply:

-* The external_aad in the Additional Authenticated Data (AAD) considered to compute the COSE object is extended with the counter signature algorithm used to sign messages.
-In particular, with reference to Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the aad_array SHALL also include 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
-This same external_aad structure is used both for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}) and for the signing process producing the counter signature (see Section 4.4 of {{RFC8152}}).
+* The external_aad in the Additional Authenticated Data (AAD) is extended with the counter signature algorithm used to sign messages.
+In particular, compared Section 5.4 of {{I-D.ietf-core-object-security}}, the 'algorithms' array in the aad_array MUST also include 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{sec-context}}).
+This external_aad structure is used both for the encryption process producing the ciphertext (see Section 5.3 of {{RFC8152}}) and for the signing process producing the counter signature, as defined below.

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array